learn-academy-2023-alpha/tic-tac-toe-shmik-shmack-shmo/README.md

 ### 📚 User Stories

-- As a user, I can see a three by three grid game board on the page.
+- ✅As a user, I can see a three by three grid game board on the page.

   branch starting-grid
   -map over squares to produce nine boxes